rkass/hanabi_conventions/README.md

 - Aly has a rainbow 1 in slot 1 and a green 3 in slot 4.
 Slot 4 has previously been clued as a green card.
 - Ryan gives Aly a clue about 2 green cards.
 - Matt discards
 - Aly plays her slot 1 and discovers it's a rainbow 1.
 At this point she thinks to herself, I wonder why Ryan chose green?
-She then realizes that he was also trying to get he to play he green 3 in slot 4, so she correctly labels this card a `rainbow 2 or green 3`.
+She then realizes that he was also trying to get he to play he green 3 in slot 4, so she correctly labels this card as `rainbow 2 or green 3`.